 Don’t try to eat anything with your trays on at all.
-Eating with Invisalign trays on your mouth will damage your appliances.
+Eating with Invisalign trays in your mouth will damage your appliances.
 Chewing generates inadequate pressure that affects the shape and, consequently, the tray’s effectiveness.

 You should not drink coffee, or colored sugary drinks, just water.
 Coffee or artificially colored drinks can stain your appliances.
 In addition, sugar-added drinks favor bacteria accumulation on trays, resulting in biofilm formation and eventual tooth decay.

 During meals, you can adopt any of the previously mentioned recommendations shown in the How to clean Invisalign? section.
-If this is not possible, opt to rinse your Invisalign trays before placing them back on your teeth.
+If this is not possible, rinse your Invisalign trays before placing them back on your teeth.